constretto/constretto-core/README.md

 [![Build Status](https://travis-ci.org/constretto/constretto-core.png)](https://travis-ci.org/constretto/constretto-core)

 ## What’s new in 2.1
-* Improved support for Junit by providing refactoring the ConstrettoRule added in 2.0.4 to be used as a `ClassRule.
+* Improved support for Junit 4.X by providing refactoring the ConstrettoRule added in 2.0.4 to be used as a @ClassRule.
+  As a consequence the constretto-test-junit4 module has been merged into the constretto-test module.
   Look below for details
 * LDAP configuration support.
-You can add configuration either by using DSN or by providing a LDAP search ** NOTE: Constretto will not close or even handle LDAP connection issues for you.
+You can add configuration either by using DSN or by providing a LDAP search
+    * NOTE: Constretto will not close or even handle LDAP connection issues for you.
 The ease usage with Spring LDAP and other third-party libraries

 ### Examples of using LDAP: